Skip to main content

 By checking these status indicators, you can track the progress of the virtual interface deployment and ensure that the BGP peering session is successfully established.

-If you are experiencing issues with establishing the BGP session, AWS provides a comprehensive troubleshooting document that can assist you in identifying and resolving the problem.
-You can access the document at the following guide: AWS Direct Connect Troubleshooting Guide
+If you are experiencing issues with establishing the BGP session, AWS provides a comprehensive troubleshooting document that can assist you in identifying and resolving the problem: AWS Direct Connect Troubleshooting Guide

-In general, when troubleshooting BGP session establishment, it is crucial to verify the accuracy of the information provided during the creation of gateways and virtual interfaces.
+In general, when troubleshooting BGP session establishment, you should verify the accuracy of the information provided during the creation of gateways and virtual interfaces.
 Additionally, double-check the VLAN IDs used in both the Equinix Metal console and Equinix Fabric console, ensuring they are correctly configured.
 Confirm that virtual circuits are in place on both platforms.

 Furthermore, ensure that your router nodes in Equinix Metal are properly attached to their respective VLANs and that you have correctly configured the network interfaces on the host operating system.